Metrix187/HealX/README.md

-This plugin is made by Metrix™, this Example you want to heal "test",i would do "/heal test"
+This plugin is made by Metrix™, For Example you want to heal "test",i would do "/heal test"
 Commands:
 "/heal"